 Finding the Right Window for Your Home's Dormer

 That’s why dormers are useful.
-Dormers are small additions commonly used to bring usable space in a loft and create window space in a roof plane.
-Dormers are usually small in total area but can result in additional square footage as one of the primary elements of a loft remodel.
+Dormers are small additions often used to bring usable space in a loft and create window space in a roof plane.
+Dormers are usually small in total area but can result in additional square footage as one of the main elements of a loft remodel.
 While they may not always feature a window, the term "dormer" is usually used to refer to a "dormer window."

 What are the styles?

-A basic and relatively small architectural element from the outside, a doghouse dormer (also known as a gabled dormer) can add extra light and space inside a loft area.
+A basic and relatively small architectural element from the outside, a doghouse dormer (also known as a gabled dormer) can bring extra light and space inside a loft area.
 Common on many styles of houses, the front of a gabled dormer looks like a mini-roof that rises to end in a point at the top.
 It creates the shape of a traditional doghouse.
 Inside the home, a doghouse dormer can offer additional functionality, such as a space suited for a built-in seat or storage.

 Ideal window type: Due to their particular shape, gabled dormers often are best suited with a specialty window or awning window.